 just like in the previous one, and the characters are... more or less the same, like we used to know them.
 Couple of voices may have changed from the originals, due to the long age of the actors or such, and the personalities of most of the main characters may stray from the old and original traits a bit, but the Moomin Valley is still the same - again, more or less - and some of the little story arcs are at least decent, if not somewhat enjoyable.
 It's all about the viewing eye, and my eye, sadly, knows these episodes really, really well.

 Another thing, like I said, was the stories.
 When the original Moomins were inspired from Tove Jansson's original books, these ones are entarily made up, and it also shows!
 I mean...
 Moomins in the ancient Egypt, destroying one of the most priceless treasures in our modern world today, the Giza's pyramid...
-I don't even know, what to say to that!
-And what about the antics with Da Vinci and Mona Lisa... or how about wild west and Billy the Kid...?
+I don't even know, what to say about that!
+And what about the antics with Da Vinci and Mona Lisa in the renaissaince era ... or how about wild west and Billy the Kid...?
 Is this a parody from Alfred.
 J. Kwak or what?!

 Despite all of my gripes with this season, this is not a bad sequel... it's just not needed to exist.
 The original series ended with the final winter, in Moomin valley, most of our loved characters are long gone on their marry ways, and Snufkin leaves forever from the Moomin valley, never to return again.
 This one...
 I don't even remember, how this ends, but let me tell you, it ain't good!
 Again, this is not bad... it's just different, than what would be expected... or should be.
 Give it a chance, but prefer to the original show.
 It's just easier that way.